Hemis

 Q: Is Hemis safe for solo female travellers?

-Yes, Hemis is generally safe with warm, hospitable locals.
-Stick to populated areas, avoid night treks alone, and dress modestly to respect cultural norms.
-Always inform someone of your plans if exploring remote trails.
+Hemis is relatively safe for solo female travellers, with a peaceful local community.
+However, stick to well-trodden paths, avoid isolated areas after dark, and dress conservatively to respect cultural norms.
+Always inform someone about your plans if trekking or exploring alone.

 Q: Which is better — Hemis or Leh?